m-shahzad1/Moulik-Budhiraja/README.md

 ## About Me :

-I'm a Canadian highschool student with a passion for programming.
+I'm a Canadian high school student with a passion for programming.

 - 📃 I'm a mostly self-taught developer
 - ✏️ I learn best through building projects